delreyn/Projetos-VHDL/SistemaSS/README.md

 Then follow the steps accordilly to which configuration mode you want to perfom:

 - JTAG Programming
-	 1. Connect your board the 9V power supply and the USB Cable to the Blaster port of the board (the lefmost);
+	 1. Connect your board to the 9V power supply and the USB Cable to the Blaster port of the board (the lefmost);
 	 2. Perform the Pin Assignment and compile it;
 	 3. Go to :
 	 > Tools > Programmer